 The city of Petra, capital of the Nabataean Arabs, is one of the most famous archaeological sites in the world.
-It is Located 240 km south of the capital Amman and 120 km north of the red sea town of Aqaba.
-Petra the world wonder is undoubtedly Jordan’s most valuable treasure and greatest tourist attraction, and it is visited by tourists from all over the world.
+It is Located 240 km south of the capital Amman and 120 km north of the Red Sea town of Aqaba.
+Petra, the world’s wonder, is undoubtedly Jordan’s most valuable treasure and greatest tourist attraction, and it is visited by tourists from all over the world.

 Petra was later annexed to the Roman Empire and continued to thrive until a large earthquake in 363 AD destroyed much of the city in the 4th century AD.

-Petra is also known as the rose-red city, a name it gets from the wonderful colour of the rock from which many of the city’s structures were carved.
+Petra is also known as the rose-red city, a name it gets from the wonderful color of the rock from which many of the city’s structures were carved.

 The Neolithic village of Beidha

-it was only inhabited for a short while, before being totally abandonned.
+It was only inhabited for a short while before being totally abandoned.

 They are remnants of one of the first transitions from semi-settled nomads to settled villagers and the start of an agrarian economy.

-Excavated in the 1950’s and 1960’s by Diane Kirkbride and is located within the protected area of the Petra Archaeological Park.
-This site, holds one of the oldest settlements in Jordan.
+It was excavated in the 1950s and 1960s by Diane Kirkbride and is located within the protected area of the Petra Archaeological Park.
+This site holds one of the oldest settlements in Jordan.

-During the Neolithic period, between 8,330 and 7,000 B.C., a permanent village of farmers occupied Beidha and began the practice of agricultural and herding of domesticated goats and sheep.
+During the Neolithic period, between 8,330 and 7,000 B.C., a permanent village of farmers occupied Beidha and began the practice of agriculture and the herding of domesticated goats and sheep.